develtechmon/ROS2/UserGuide/ros2_humble_slam_simulation_and_realrobot_guide_using_slamtec_lidar.md

 ros2 launch techdiffbot joystick.control.launch.py
 ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -r /cmd_vel:=/diff_cont/cmd_vel_unstamped

-6. In new terminal run Nav2
-ros2 launch nav2_bringup navigation_launch.py use_sime_time:=true
+6. In new terminal run Nav2 (default command) ros2 launch nav2_bringup navigation_launch.py use_sime_time:=true

 Run below command to bringup the Navigation if you already have local copy of `navigation_launch.py` and `nav2_params.yaml` file and already edit the configuration.
-Then run this command
+Then run this command.
+However, in this package, i already edit the package for you.
+So no need to worry and you can safely run this command.
 * ros2 launch techdiffbot navigation_launch.py use_sim_time:=true

 7. From Rviz select